martinetto22/HabitTracker_Project/README.md

 This is how the table looks like in the case of the user Judith that we have just created.

+📌
+So far we have seen how the programme works.
+There are still many things that could be improved that due to time constraints I have not been able to address.
+In any case, this first version can be used for the realisation of a more ambitious project since the basic functionalities are already implemented and although there are probably things that can be done to optimise the code, if we start a project with everything that it already has, we will save a lot of work.

 ## Built with 🛠️

 * [PyCharm](https://www.jetbrains.com/pycharm/) - IDE used